S.M.A.R.T. Hard Disk Status

 • Select the Log Type

-• Click fa-file-text-o View
+• Click fa-file-lines View

 There are numerous logs available, but some logs are only present on specific types of devices, and some devices may not support certain logs even if they are the correct type.

-Summary Error Log
+Summary Error Log:

 The Error log on a drive contains a record of errors encountered during the drive’s operation, such as read errors, uncorrectable errors, CRC errors, and so on.
 Running an Offline test will also make the drive print more errors here if they are found during the test.

-Extended Error Log
+Extended Error Log:

 Similar to the summary error log but allows for longer and more detailed error messages.

-SMART Self-Test Log
+SMART Self-Test Log:

 The Self-test logs contain a record of several recent self-tests run on the drive.
 It shows the type of test, the results of the test, and in the case of tests that were stopped prematurely, it shows the percentage of the test remaining.